schmittjoh/serializer/doc/event_system.rst

 Register an Event Listener, or Subscriber
 -----------------------------------------
-A listener is a simple callable which receives an event object.

-The difference between both is similar to that of handlers.
-Listeners do not know to which they listen, but you need to provide that information when they are registered.
-Subscribers on the hand, can be passed to the listener and will tell the listener for which events they want to be called; this makes them easier to share, and re-use.
+The difference between listeners, and subscribers is that listener do not know to which events they listen while subscribers contain that information.
+Thus, subscribers are easier to share, and re-use.
+Listeners on the other hand, can be simple callables and do not require a dedicated class.

 .. code-block :: php